zencart/square_payments_for_zencart/README.md

 2. After pasting those values into your Square module settings, click Save.

 3. At the top of the displayed settings you will see a button about an Expired Token.
 Click that button.
 It will take you to your Square account and ask you to login and authorize the app for your store.
 Click Authorize.
 (It may also just quickly open and close a window if you're already logged in to Square in the same browser.)
-After doing that, back in your store Admin, if you refresh the page, that button will go away
+After doing that, back in your store Admin, if you refresh the page, that button will go away.

 4. Click Edit in the payment module settings, and click on the Locations drop-down, and choose which location you want your Zen Cart store's payments to be associated with.
 Click Save.